andre-dbs/Facebook/README.md

 # Itoop.Facebook
-Nodetype to integrate a fully customized facebook postlist using the facebook graph-sdk.
+Nodetype to integrate a fully customizable facebook postlist using the facebook graph-sdk.

 ## What it provides
 Easily adding a facebook postlist in Neos CMS.